radoslawbilke/radoslawlagan/README.md

 I've been working as an IT Administrator since 2018 but in 2021 I've decided to pursue a career in frontend development.
 I am currently learning React.

-All projects on my GitHub were coded by myself.
+All projects that are here were coded by myself.

 ## Projects 💻